openwms/spring-data-generic/README.md

 ## Why to wrap an abstraction?

 Spring Data already tries to abstract from abstractions - like from JPA.
-Though usually you can go with Spring Data, in case your persistent mechanism (not only storage) remains the same, for example, when you often don't need to change the persistence provider in a customer project.
-But when you start building a software component that can be used across different and arbitrary customer projects you probably end up in the area of product, solution or framework development.
+Though usually you can go with Spring Data, because your persistence mechanism remains the same.
+For example, it is unlikely that you have to change the persistence provider (Hibernate, Eclipselink) in a customer project.
+But when you start building a software component that can be used across arbitrary customer projects you probably end up in the area of product, solution or framework development.
+In this case the JPA persistence provider may change or even better the whole persistence mechanism may change (i.e. from relational to NoSQL databases).

-And that's obviously where you need to abstract the abstraction.
-I don't like abstractions of a framework at all, but this needs to be driven from a business perspective and not from a technical point of view.
+And that's obviously where you need to abstract from an abstraction.
+I'm not a friend of framework abstractions, but this needs to be seens from a business perspective and not from a technical point of view.

+![generic_dao]

 ## Target Architecture